 Many people mistakenly think that the purpose of marketing is to speed people up in their buying decision.
 But it isn’t.

-The role of marketing is to help people make their purchase comfortably in their own time.
-If they haven’t been rushed into it, they’ll be much happier with their buying decision and will be more likely to stay loyal.
+The role of marketing is to make it really easy for people to buy from you when they are ready to.
+If they don't feel rushed into it, customers will be much happier with their buying decision and will be more likely to stay loyal.
 And we all know that loyal customers are the most profitable kind.

 If your customers are going to need to think carefully before they buy from you then you need to let them.
 Your marketing needs to facilitate that slow, careful consideration to help them buy comfortably in their own time.